ColdTrick/elasticsearch/README.md

 ### Statistics

 You can find various statistics on the Administer -> ElasticSearch -> Statistics page.
 Elgg statistics report on the amount of entities found in the Elgg database that should be in the index.
 It also reports on the amount of entities that need to be added/updated/deleted in the index and that are currently waiting on the minute cron to process them.

 Also some statistics from the Elastic Cluster are shown like the status and the version information.

 You can also find statistics for all available indexes on this page.

+### CLI commands

+CLI commands are available to be used with the default `elgg-cli` command

+#### elasticsearch:sync

+This command will synchronize all pending entities to the Elasticsearch index.
+This is especialy usefull during the reindexing process of the database because a lot of entities need to be indexed.
+Using the normal cron task in this case could take a long time.

 ## Recommendations

 Use the [Search Advanced](http://github.com/ColdTrick/search_advanced) plugin to add extra features to search.
 If both are enabled this plugin provides a menu to sort/order the results.

 ## Developers